arisetiawan4601/waypoints_shift/README.md

 python shift_wp.py wp_shift_test.waypoints 4 38.7896842 30.4733954
 ```

-Load these two waypoints file to see how this works
+Load these two waypoints files to see how this works